DiogoF17/LPOO_18-19/docs/README.md

 ## Implemented Features

+### "Retro" and "Modern" Styles
+> In the beginning of the game, the user is asked whether they would like to play the "retro" themed game (Lanterna), or the "Modern" version of it (Swing).

 ### Player, Walls, and Enemies Representation
 > The player character is shown inside a haunted house, delimited by walls, that the player cannot trespass; some monsters, like zombies and ghosts, will appear in the haunted house too.